 - molybdenum steel with 2% tungsten or no tungsten

-The cutting speed of general high-speed steel tools is generally not too high, and it is generally not higher than 40-60m/min when cutting ordinary steel materials.
+The cutting speed of general high-speed steel tools is typically not too high.
+It is usually not higher than 40-60m/min when cutting ordinary steel materials.

 (1) Tungsten steel

-Due to the above-mentioned shortcomings and other reasons, W18 steel is now gradually reduced in domestic use, and is rarely used abroad.
+Due to the above-mentioned shortcomings and other reasons, W18 steel is now gradually being used less frequently in domestic settings and is rarely used abroad.

 (2) Tungsten-molybdenum steel

-Tungsten-molybdenum steel is a steel made by replacing part of the tungsten with molybdenum.
+Tungsten-molybdenum steel is made by replacing a portion of the tungsten with molybdenum.

-If the molybdenum in tungsten-molybdenum steels is not more than 5%, tungsten is not less than 6%, and meet [wW + (1.4 ~ 1.5) wMo] = 12% ~ 13%, then the molybdenum can be guaranteed to have a favorable impact on the strength and toughness of steel, while not compromising the thermal stability of steel.
+If the molybdenum in tungsten-molybdenum steels is not more than 5%, tungsten is not less than 6%, and meets [wW + (1.4~1.5)wMo] = 12%~13%, then molybdenum can improve the strength and toughness of steel without compromising its thermal stability.

-Tungsten molybdenum steel typical steel for the W6Mo5Cr4V2 (referred to as M2).
+The typical steel for tungsten-molybdenum steel is W6Mo5Cr4V2 (referred to as M2).

-The advantage of this kind of steel is to reduce the unevenness of the number and distribution of carbides.
+The advantage of this steel is that it reduces the unevenness of the number and distribution of carbides.

-Compared with W18 steel, M2 flexural strength is increased by 10%~15%, and toughness is increased by more than 40%.
+Compared to W18 steel, M2’s flexural strength is increased by 10%-15%, and toughness is increased by more than 40%.

-Moreover, large cross-section tools also have the same strength and toughness, and can be manufactured with larger sizes and larger impact forces.
+Moreover, large cross-section tools also have the same strength and toughness and can be manufactured in larger sizes with larger impact forces.

-The thermoplasticity of tungsten-molybdenum steel is particularly good, and the grinding workability is also very good, which is currently general-purpose high-speed steel used in many countries.
+The thermoplasticity of tungsten-molybdenum steel is particularly good, and the grinding workability is also excellent, which makes it a general-purpose high-speed steel used in many countries.

-Its flexural strength, impact toughness and thermal stability are all higher than M2, and its thermoplasticity, tool durability, grinding workability and decarburization tendency during heat treatment are all higher than M2.
+Its flexural strength, impact toughness, and thermal stability are all higher than M2.
+Its thermoplasticity, tool durability, grinding workability, and decarburization tendency during heat treatment are also higher than M2.

 2. High-performance high-speed steel

-High-performance high-speed steel is a new type of steel formed by adding carbon and vanadium content and adding cobalt, aluminum and other alloy elements to ordinary high-speed steel, such as high-carbon high-speed steel, high-vanadium high-speed steel, cobalt high-speed steel, super-hard high-speed steel, etc.
+High-performance high-speed steel is a new type of steel formed by adding carbon and vanadium content and alloying with cobalt, aluminum, and other elements to ordinary high-speed steel.
+Types include high-carbon high-speed steel, high-vanadium high-speed steel, cobalt high-speed steel, super-hard high-speed steel, etc.

-In recent years, high-speed steel grades have developed rapidly, especially high-performance high-speed steel developed for the purpose of improving cutting efficiency.
+In recent years, high-speed steel grades have rapidly developed, especially high-performance high-speed steel developed to improve cutting efficiency.

-The proportion of high-performance high-speed steel used abroad has exceeded 20%~30%.
+The proportion of high-performance high-speed steel used abroad has exceeded 20% to 30%.

-The high-speed steel corresponding to the traditional W18Cr4V has been basically eliminated and replaced by cobalt-containing high-speed steel and high-vanadium steel.
+Traditional W18Cr4V high-speed steel has been basically eliminated and replaced by cobalt-containing high-speed steel and high-vanadium steel.